kirubeltadesse/Website/README.md

 ## Personal website development repository
 This website page is still under-development.
-I will be released soon.
+It will be released soon.
 It will content some basic information about myself.